christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### ToM circuit

-Iterative analysis of attention patterns and activation patching have given light to many important clues for how ToM is represented and processed in a DOLM.

-The model performs a complex, but interpretable algorithm to performing this particular false-belief task, using a circuit of 16 heads.
+Iterative analysis of attention patterns and activation patching has revealed a lot about how ToM is represented and processed in a DOLM.
+The model performs a complex, but interpretable algorithm to performing this particular false-belief task, and it's based on a circuit involving 16 attention heads.

-The circuit shows a clear hierarchical structure:
+The circuit shows a clear hierarchical structure, breaking down into these components:

 - **Initial State Heads** identify initial state of locations and subject positions.
     - e.g., cat in room, box in room, basket in room, John in room, Mark in room, room

-- **Action State Heads** identify subject actions and relationships to objects.
+- **Action State Heads** identify subject actions and their relationships to objects.
     - e.g., John puts cat on basket, Mark takes cat off basket, Mark puts cat on box

-- **Scene Representation** takes state of initial heads and actions heads and looks at them in context.
+- **Scene Representation** integrates the initial states and actions, placing them in the context of the ongoing scene
     - e.g., John puts cat on basket then leaves room, Mark puts cat on box then leaves room, John returns to room

 - **Belief State Emphasis Heads** maintain subject's mental state from subjects initial state.
-    - e.g., John put cat on basket, John at school, Mark takes cat off basket, Mark put cat on box, John not in room, Mark at school, cat currently on box
+    - e.g., John put cat on basket, John at school, Mark takes cat off basket, Mark put cat on box, John not in room, Mark at school, cat currently on box (according to Mark's belief), cat currently on basket (according to John's belief)

 - **Copy Supression Heads** negatively effect true-beliefs and prevents copying the actual location of the object.
     - e.g., John+++, Mark+, cat on basket++++, cat on box--

-This aligns with our observation of hierarchical processing in the MLP features, from low-level object tracking to high-level belief representation.
+This interpretation aligns with the observations from the attention head analysis, where heads attend to tokens related to the initial state (e.g., "room"), the actions and relationships (e.g., "on", "basket", "box"), and the entities involved (e.g., "John", "cat").
+The frequent attention to tokens like "cat" in relation to other objects and prepositions suggests that the model is indeed tracking the relationships between these entities.
+We can see a hierarchical pattern from low-level object tracking to high-level belief representation.

+We can see a clear hierarchical pattern from low-level object tracking to high-level belief representation.
+This structure matches up with what we see from attention head analysis.
+Certain heads attend strongly to tokens tied to the initial state (`room`), actions and spatial relationships (`on`, `basket`, `box`), and the key entities (`John`, `cat`).
+Heads often focus on the `cat` in connection to other objects and prepositions, confirming that the model is actively tracking these relationships.

+Interestingly, later layers pay little attention to "Mark" or his actions, beyond what the belief state emphasis heads track.
+This suggests those heads are purposefully down-weighting the intermediate events once the belief state is set.